 All the transactions in the UPI payment system are based on a Virtual Payment Address (VPA).

 VPA in UPI payment is nothing more similar to our e-mail ID like name@bankname.
 In the UPI payment system, a user has to create a VPA and it should be linked to their bank account.

 VPA is an abbreviation for Virtual Payment Address, which is also known as the Unified Payment Interface (UPI) ID.
 After generating an ID from a UPI application such as Google Pay, PhonePe, Paytm, and others, the VPA assists users in enabling UPI services.

 The creation and linking of UPI VPA is a one-time process and this virtual address is your payment ID for all transactions through the UPI system.

 The VPA is the only piece of information needed to transfer or receive funds from other users and no need to remember the account number, IFSC code, and other Internet banking credentials.
 You are sending or receiving money between two Virtual Payment addresses only.

 Is UPI Payment Secure?

-As per the latest information, the UPI payment system is as much as secure as the normal internet banking system.
-As mentioned earlier it is under the control of NPCI which is controlling interbank transactions in India.
+As per the latest information, the UPI payment system is as secure as the normal Internet banking system.
+As mentioned earlier, it is under the control of NPCI, which controls interbank transactions in India.